 I will be going with “Ubuntu 18.04 LTS” as I prefer to update the distribution only when I need to.

-Once it gets finished installing, we will be able to see the entry of Ubuntu in the start menu.
+Once it finished the installation, we will be able to see the entry of Ubuntu in the start menu.

 When launched for the first time it will install the required files (see the screenshot below):

 At this stage, it may happen that it will wait for you to press a key, so keep hitting Enter or Backspace key every 15 seconds or so.

 During the installation, it will ask to provide the credentials.
 After providing credentials we will be successfully logged in.